foxnewsnetwork/tracago/README.md

 >change payment / goods service to seller buyer
 >reverse the order of escrow#show... and provide a legal-text version

+Monday
+=
+1. draft paths are all done; now to implmenet the transfers

 Saturday
 =
 Getting stuck on commodities javascript